grese/ember-bootstrap-table/README.md

 * getCellContent: (null || function) *// (Defines a function to return value for cell - Only used if customCellViewClass is null)*
 * columnWidth: (null || int) *// (Defines a fixed width for the column)*
 * sort: function(column, rows, isAscending){  } *// (The function used to sort this column.
 Only active when the customSortAction is null.)*
+* sortOn: 'cellValuePath' || 'getCellContent' // (This will tell the default sorting function to sort on the cellValuePath or getCellContent function if both are specified in your column config.
+Inactive when customSortAction is provided.)*

 *(All column configs must have cellCustomViewClass, cellValuePath, or getCellContent defined)*